annaliseriaz/Information-Management-2-Midterm-Personal-Project-/README.md

 - ✅ **Clean UI** — Simple and intuitive interface suited for library use
 - ✅ **Responsive Design** — Works on desktop and mobile browsers

+## !!
+Turn on the vpn first before accessing this

 2BSIT-1 Villa, Felicity Zoe O.